lluuiissoo/cgol/readme.md

 - Iterate and apply rules:
   - universe.Tick()

-- Iterations could be done thru a scheduler (In Progress...)
+  //Iterations should be done thru a timer (see implementation in Desktop UI project)

+- Access state of new generations:
+  - universe.Generations.LastOrDefault().StateOfUniverse

 <h2>CGOL.Desktop.UI</h2>
 This is a .NET Core Desktop UI based on Avalonia framework

 Usage:
+- Launch the app:
   - cd CGOL.Desktop.UI
   - dotnet run
+- Create initial state by clicking on the cells
+- To Start simulation: press "S"
+- To Stop simulation press: "T"
+- To Reset board press: "N"

+UX Enhancements will be added when time permits.
+See todo.txt.